-The winery with headquarters in Thessaloniki in the Greek region Macedonia
+The winery headquartered in Thessaloniki in the Greek region Macedonia

-was founded in 1922 by Konstantinos Malamatinas in Alexandroupolis.
-It represents the world's most famous resin wine Retsina
+was founded by Konstantinos Malamatinas in Alexandroupolis in 1922.
+It is the world's most famous resin wine Retsina

-which is filled in 0.25 and 0.5 liter bottles with crown cap closure.
-The significant yellow-green label of "Retsina Malamatina" shows the wine-drinking key-boy, whose belly is tapped by a key.
-The wine has 11% vol alcohol content and is mainly in the growing region Euboea in Central Greece
+forth, which is filled in 0.25 and 0.5 liter bottles with crown cap.
+The significant yellow-green label of the "Retsina Malamatina" shows the key boy drinking wine, whose stomach is opened by a key.
+The wine has an alcohol content of 11% vol. And is mainly found in the region of Evia Central Greece

 from the grape varieties Roditis

 produced.
-The turnover of the company amounted in 2006 to 28.170 million euros and meant a net profit of 6.085 million euros.
-In Greece, the wine has a market share of 60%, in northern Greece of 92%.
+The company reported sales of EUR 28.170 million in 2006 and a net profit of EUR 6.085 million.
+The wine has a market share of 60% in Greece and 92% in Northern Greece.